riyons/nextjs-centralized-error-handler/README.md

 ### Enhanced Logging with Sentry
 If you’re using Sentry, a popular logging service, you can integrate it with this package for error tracking:

-> **Note**: Sentry is an external service for tracking and debugging errors in real-time.
-With Sentry, you can capture, monitor, and resolve errors across your application.
+> **Note on Sentry**: Sentry is a popular monitoring tool that helps developers track, debug, and resolve issues in real-time.
+Integrating Sentry with `nextjs-centralized-error-handler` allows you to log errors in production, providing insight into where and why failures occur.

+Sentry captures details such as error stack traces and environment information, enabling you to address issues proactively.
+The example below demonstrates how to use Sentry’s captureException function to log errors via errorHandler.

 ```javascript
 const Sentry = require('@sentry/node');